gdbd/sharepointcommon/README.md

 * LINQ  provider implemented with Re-LInq and POCO-To-CAML

 # **Development roadmap**
+* test and build for sharepoint 2019
+* go to frontend: rewrite to typescript
 * more complete LINQ implementation
-* support for BCS and Metadata firlds
+* support for BCS and Metadata fields

 # **Limitations**
-* use carefully with huge amount of data: code uses a lot of reflection!
+* use carefully with big lists: code uses a lot of reflection!

 # **Get started**
 Best way to get started with library is using nuget to add library to project.
 Now nugget package available both for SharePoint 2010 and 2013.